kristen-lee-120/wokingwithdata/README.md

   height="600"
   frameborder="0"
 ></iframe>

-The **observed statistic** of **85.444** is indicated by the red verticle line on the graph.
-Since the p-value that we found (0.0) is < 0.01, we reject the null hypothesis.
+The **observed statistic** of **85.444** is indicated by the red vertical line on the graph.
+Since the p-value that we found (0.0) is < 0.01, we **reject the null hypothesis**.
 Looking at the graph, we can see that the observed statistic is very far from the distribution of simulated test statistics.

 ## Hypothesis Testing
 * **Null Hypothesis**: There is no relationship between average rating of a recipe and its cooking time.